Marsrocky/video_streaming_remote_transfer/README.md

 Transfer video streaming via flask and opencv
 -----------
 ### Objective
-This tool is for remote video streaming, which is designed to collect video dataset for me.
+This tool is for remote video streaming, which is designed to collect video dataset.
 It can automatically obtain `n` clips with `m` time length.

 ### Server
 - app.py: start a flask server